About the information on this page

 No. You must contact the Canada Revenue Agency (CRA) to notify them about the lost ITN or changes to your personal information.
 You can then either get your previous number re-issued or keep using the number you have.

 I am outside Canada.
-Can I get my documents certified by a doctor/lawyer/professor/etc. outside Canada in order to submit my ITN application on time?
+Can I get my documents certified by a notary or professional outside Canada in order to submit my ITN application on time?

 Yes.

-International Student Advising is ready to support you on questions related to immigration, health insurance, and life as an international student in Canada.
+Contact International Student Advising for questions related to immigration, health insurance, and life as an international student in Canada.